16Dinesh/Backend-Practice/EJS/Readme.md

 # port : 8080

-# To run npm istall in terminal dir
+# To run npm install in terminal dir